ionoid/mkiot/README.md

 Each command can be any command that refers to a binary or shell command inside the image, beside that there are some special commands that will make it easy to automate the build process

+During the `installs` phase, commands are executed inside the image environment that was named by the `name` field.
+During other build stages, commands are executed inside the image environment that was specified by the `use` field.

 * `script`: the script command allows to pass directly a script inside the image and execute it, it is done by bind mounting the script inside the image.
 This is useful instead of passing multiple sequences of commands; the commands are inside the script file which is executed.
-The script can be either `bash`, `python` etc.
+The script can be either `bash`, `python` etc. Please note that the script will not be copied inside the image.

-    * `script` syntax: the `script` command syntax is: `[ "script", "scriptfile", "/bin/scriptfile" ]`, where the first element is the command, the second element is the script file location, and last one which is optional is where to make it available inside the image.
-Usually copying it into `/bin/` inside image is enough which is the default operation anyway if the third element is not specified.
+    * `script` syntax: the `script` command syntax is: `[ "script", "scriptfile", "/bin/scriptfile" ]`

+        * `"script"`: first element is the command.

+        * `"scriptfile"`: the second element is the script file location on the host file system.

+        * `"/bin/scriptfile"`: last element is optional.
+Specify where to make the script available inside the image.
+Usually using `/bin/` inside image is enough which is the default operation anyway if the third element is not specified.

+* `copy`: the copy command allows to copy files and directories between multiple images and local file system.
+Internally it invokes the Unix `cp` command with `-a` as argument so directories are copied recursively with permissions preserved if possible.
+For further details [cp manual](https://linux.die.net/man/1/cp)

+    * `copy` syntax: the `copy` command syntax is: `["copy", "--from=image-name", "source", "destination" ]

+        * `"copy"`: first element is the command.

+        * `"--from=image-name"`: second element is optional and allows to copy files and directories from other images and build envrionments to perform multi-stage builds.
+The `image-name` must be a `name` field of one of the images that were installed during the `installs` phase.

+        * `"source"`: specifies the source files or directories to be copied from host or another image into the target image name that was specified inside the `use` field.

+        * `"destination"`: specifies the destination inside the image environment where to copy the files or directories.

 ## Install